/*hotjar*/

 DM Ganief Hendricks

-MEET THE NEW DEPUTY MINISTER OF SOCIAL DEVELOPMENT
+MEET THE DEPUTY MINISTER OF SOCIAL DEVELOPMENT

-A HUGE CONGRATULATIONS TO OUR PRESIDENT, GANIEF HENDRICKS
+OUR PRESIDENT, GANIEF HENDRICKS

 Mufti Sayed Haroon Al Azhari (head of Cape Town Ulama board)congratulates Ganief Hendricks on his appointment as Deputy Minister of Social Development.